8979vivek/SQL--Retail-Sales-Analysis/README.md

 	AND sale_date >= '2022-11-01'
 	AND sale_date < '2022-12-01';
 ```
-3.**Write a SQL query to retrieve all transcation where the category is 'Clothing' and the quantity sold is more than 4 in month of Nov-2022
+3. Write a SQL query to retrieve all transcation where the category is 'Clothing' and the quantity sold is more than 4 in month of Nov-2022
-**

 ```sql
 SELECT transcation_id,category,quantity
 FROM retail_sales